- Open Source CEO by Bill Kerr

 We were compelled by circumstances to try a different path.
 I had learned from experience to pay attention when you see something like that: an unexpected, emergent use case that's more compelling than what you'd been working on.

 Our examples of fateful pivots donāt only exist in business and tech.
-They also exist in the make believe worlds and fantasy lands we hold dear.
-One famous examples was George RR Martinās original outline for A Song of Ice & Fire.
+They also exist in the make-believe worlds and fantasy lands we hold dear.
+One famous example was George RR Martinās original outline for A Song of Ice & Fire.

-In Georgeās original outline he had Jon and half-sister Arya falling madly in love.
-He also planned to have Sansa happily marry Prince Joffrey and join the Lannisters a heir to Cerseiās āworst woman in the world crown.ā
+In Georgeās original outline, he had Jon and half-sister Arya falling madly in love.
+He also planned to have Sansa happily marry Prince Joffrey and join the Lannisters as an heir to Cerseiās āworst woman in the world crown.ā

 Facemash, ā Facebook ā Meta